Deceptive Design Patterns

 Definition

 The pattern can be small: a hidden unsubscribe button, a confusing toggle, a prechecked box, a cancellation maze, a misleading countdown, a privacy rejection path longer than the acceptance path, an ad disguised as neutral content, or a consent prompt that makes refusal feel risky.
-It can also be systemic: a platform architecture that converts friction, defaults, ranking, scarcity, and emotional language into behavioral pressure.
+It can also be systemic: a platform architecture that converts friction, defaults, ranking, scarcity, personalization, and emotional language into behavioral pressure across a full user journey.

 Deceptive design patterns belong beside AI Persuasion, Platform Governance, Data Minimization, and Contextual Integrity because they show how an interface can govern without issuing a formal command.